onaio/fhir-tooling/importer/README.md

 - The first two columns __name__ and __status__ is the minimum required
 - [locations_full](/importer/csv/locations/locations_full.csv) shows more options available
 - The third column is the request method, can be either create or update.
 Default is set to create
-- The fourth column is the version.
-Default is set to 1 for creation, needs to be set when updating
-- The fifth column is the id, which is required when updating
+-  The fourth column is the id, which is required when updating
-- The sixth and seventh columns are parentName and parentID,respectively
+- The fifth and sixth columns are parentName and parentID,respectively
-- The eighth column is the type, it can be either jurisdication or building
+- The seventh and eighth columns are the location's type and typeCode, respectively
-- The ninth column is the physicalType,it can be either jurisdication or building
+- The ninth and tenth columns are the location's physicalType and physicalTypeCode, respectively

 ### 2. Create users in bulk
 - Run `python3 main.py --csv_file csv/users.csv --resource_type users --log_level info`